Axonius nabs $100M at a $1.2B valuation for its asset management cybersecurity platform – TechCrunch

 It’s a very fragmented market today, with hundreds of companies all providing useful tools and techniques to safeguard against one threat or another.
 Axonius essentially accepts that fragmentation and works within it, and it has its job cut out for it.
 Last year when I covered the company’s funding, it integrated with and ran network assets through 100 different cybersecurity tools; now that number is 300.

-The crux of what Axonius provides starts with a very basic but critical issue, which is being able to identify how many devices are actually on a network, where they are, and what they do there.
+The crux of what Axonius provides starts with a very basic but critical issue, which is being able to identify how many devices are actually on a network, where they are and what they do there.
 The idea for the company came when Dean Sysman, the CEO who co-founded Axonius with Ofri Shur and Avidor Bartov, was previously working at another firm, the Integrity Project (now a part of Mellanox, which means now it’s a part of Nvidia).

-“Every CIO I met I would ask, do you know how many devices you have on your network?
-And the answer was either ‘I don’t know,’ or big range, which is just another way of saying, ‘I don’t know,’” Sysman told me last year.
+“Every CIO I met I would ask, ‘do you know how many devices you have on your network?’
+And the answer was either ‘I don’t know,’ or a big range, which is just another way of saying, ‘I don’t know,’ ” Sysman told me last year.
 “It’s not because they’re not doing their jobs but because it’s just a tough problem.”

 He said part of the reason is because IP addresses are not precise enough, and de-duplicating and correlating numbers is a gargantuan task, especially in the current climate of people using not just a multitude of work-provided devices, but a number of their own.